Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/control-paths.md

 # Control paths

-Control paths represent they way to describe a control or group of controls on a device, for the purpose of [binding](bindings.md) it to an [action](actions.md).
+Control paths represent the way to describe a control or group of controls on a device, when [binding](bindings.md) them to an [action](actions.md).

-An example of a control path is `<Gamepad>/leftStick/x`, which means "The X-axis of the left stick of any gamepad".
+An example of a control path is `<Gamepad>/leftStick/x`, which refers to the X-axis of the left stick of any gamepad.

-At runtime, the Input System performs a lookup of all control paths against the currently connected devices to discover which controls match the ones specified in the paths.
+At runtime, the Input System performs a look-up of all control paths against the currently connected devices to discover which controls match the ones specified in the paths.
 This process is called [binding resolution](binding-resolution.md).

 ## Specificity